Askulo/C51_AR-VR/README.md

 - Hotspots & camera views are editable via `src/hotspotConfig.js`.
 - WebXR (AR/VR) availability depends on the browser/device; the UI provides "Enter VR"/"Enter AR" actions which use the WebXR APIs when available.

-### Attribution / License

-If you have the original author/credit or license for `finalC51.glb`, add it here.
-Otherwise treat the repository code as MIT (see `package.json`).

 ---